COBRA Rugby Club of Malaysia: Clubhouse

 The COBRA Clubhouse is situated at Lorong Utara, along Jalan Utara in Petaling Jaya, Selangor.
 Through the initiatives of its members, the COBRA Clubhouse was constructed in 1985.

-In 2002, the Clubhouse underwent extensive renovation to cater to growing needs of members.
+In 2002, the Clubhouse underwent renovation.
 COBRA is the first rugby club in Malaysia with its OWN Clubhouse.

 Home of the 10s

 COBRA is the home of 10-a-side rugby or better known as rugby tens.
 COBRA introduced the world's first rugby tens tournament in 1967 and in 1992 the tournament went international with participation from top clubs and Unions from around the world.
 The tournament, the COBRA Rugby Tens, is usually organised on an annual basis at the Majlis Perbadaran Petaling Jaya (MBPJ) Stadium.

 Awards and recognitions

 National Sports Leadership Award

 In 1996, COBRA was awarded the National Sports Leadership Award by the National Sports Council of Malaysia for their contribution towards the promotion and development of rugby in Malaysia.